Weekly market news: Monday 22nd June 2026

 Why it matters

-Markets are currently being driven by the interaction of three forces:
+Markets are currently being driven by three overlapping forces:

 See investments